noelo/omydb/README.md

 * Warn if are secrets mounted as environment variables.
 * Are services exposed on consistent ports
 * Volumes not defined or defined and not mounted
-* Warnings on pulling latest image
+* Warnings on pulling image with latest tag
 * Warnings on route name definitions e.g. DNS subdomains etc
 * Pull images and report on image sizes, set maximum allowed
 * Warnings on OCP/K8s api versions being used